-The Wellington Planning Scheme can be viewed in full on the Department of Environment, Land, Water and Planning website.
+A current copy of the Wellington Planning Scheme can be viewed at the Department of Transport and Planning (DTP) website.

 Building Permits are issued by a registered Building Surveyor and generally relate only to the construction aspects of a particular building or development.